jithendrabandlamuri/Financepeer_Assignment/README.md

 Deployment on a local PC:

-Copy all the files to a folder called “financepeer”.
+Copy all the files to a folder called “financepeer”.<br>
-Copy the folder “Foodie” to a folder inside the directory where XAMPP is installed, called “htdocs”.
+Copy the folder “Foodie” to a folder inside the directory where XAMPP is installed, called “htdocs”.<br>
-Open XAMPP and press the first two “Start” buttons to turn your PC into the server.
+Open XAMPP and press the first two “Start” buttons to turn your PC into the server.<br>
-Open a web browser (i.e. Google Chrome or Mozilla Firefox).
+Open a web browser (i.e. Google Chrome or Mozilla Firefox).<br>
-Type in the following address: localhost/financepeer/homepage.php.
+Type in the following address: localhost/financepeer/homepage.php<br>
-Now, type in the following address: localhost/phpmyadmin Import the .sql file , which is inside the “financepeer” folder of “htdocs”.
-Now, you can use our website on your PC. while signing up only choose admin .
+Now, type in the following address: localhost/phpmyadmin<br>
+create financepeer table and then import the financepeer.sql file , which is inside the “financepeer” folder of “htdocs”.
+Now, you can use our website on your PC.<br>
+while signing up only choose admin .<br>

 Built With:

-The backend was developed using PHP.
+The backend was developed using PHP.<br>
  For front end, I used HTML,CSS,Javascript,Jquery and also Bootstrap.